Improved tone, piano realism and key action – we take a close look in our Kawai CA65 review

 Harmonic Imaging XL 88-Key Piano Sampling

 At the heart of the Kawai CA65 is an all-new piano sound generator.
 Dubbed ‘Harmonic Imaging XL’, it greatly expands upon the size of waveforms and dedicated sample ram of its older sibling.
-The result is a piano sound that samples all 88 keys of a stunning Kawai acoustic grand, and delivers far greater detail and response.
+The ‘showpiece’, concert grand piano sound samples all 88 keys of a stunning Kawai acoustic grand, and delivers far greater detail and response.

 The new sound generator also features up to 256-note polyphony, vastly reducing the chances of note dropout when playing complex pieces.
 In addition, the speed at which the key is lifted is also detected, and the decay/ muting of the piano sound adjusted accordingly.
 Sixty high quality sounds feature in total, with a selection of the most popular keyboard sounds available to the player.